lozzd/octopus-energy-rates-card/README.md

 #### Installation
+##### HACS
 The easiest way to install it is via [HACS (Home Assistant Community Store)](https://github.com/hacs/frontend).
+This will ensure you get updates automatically too.

+In the Home Assistant UI:
+* use HACS -> Frontend -> Top Right Menu -> Custom repositories
+* Enter a repo of `lozzd/octopus-energy-rates-card` and category of "Lovelace", and click the Add button
+* Click "Explore & Download Repositories" and start searching for "octo" and you should see the entry.
+* Click "Download" in the bottom right

+This should automatically configure all the resources, so you can now skip to **Configuration**

+##### Manually
-You can also install manually by copying the Javascript file in to `$homeassistant_config_dir/www/community/` and then add the Javascript file to Lovelace in the Home Assistant UI by using
+You can also install manually by downloading/copying the Javascript file in to `$homeassistant_config_dir/www/community/` and then add the Javascript file to Lovelace in the Home Assistant UI by using
 Settings -> Dashboards -> Top Right Menu -> Resources

 #### Configuration
-Add the card to your dashboard using **Add Card -> Manual**
+Add the card to your dashboard using **Add Card -> Custom: Octopus Energy Rates Card**

-Using the YAML configuration, you could use an example configuration as such (ensuring you pick the name of the entity sensor that contains the rates)
+You'll need to then configure the yaml yourself - the `type` part is filled out for you.
+The only required key is the name of the entity sensor that contains the rates - usually starting with `sensor.octopus_energy_electricity`.

+Here's an example yaml configuration:

 ```
 entity: sensor.octopus_energy_electricity_<your_id_here_current_rate
 type: custom:octopus-energy-rates-card
 cols: 2
-mediumlimit: 20
-highlimit: 30
 showday: true
 showpast: false
 ```

-Here's a breakdown of the available configuration items:
+Here's a breakdown of all the available configuration items:

 | Name        | Optional | Default       | Description                                                                                                                                          |
 |-------------|----------|---------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------|